Piramal Pharma Earnings Call Transcripts

 Q3 FY26 saw a 3%-4% revenue decline, but early recovery signs emerged with improved US biopharma funding and order inflows.
 The Kenalog acquisition and ongoing capacity expansions support long-term growth, while guidance for FY27 and 2030 remains intact.

-Revenue and EBITDA declined year-over-year due to a major CDMO customer’s inventory destocking, but cost controls and operational excellence partially offset the impact.
-Guidance for FY 2026 is now flat revenue and low-teens EBITDA margin, with H2 expected to outperform H1.
-Growth is anticipated from onshore CDMO demand, biopharma funding recovery, and consumer healthcare momentum.
+Revenue and EBITDA margins declined year-over-year due to a major CDMO customer destocking, but net debt was reduced and consumer healthcare showed strong growth.
+Guidance for FY 2026 was moderated to flat revenue and low teens EBITDA margin, with H2 expected to outperform H1.

 Q1 FY2026 results were in line with guidance, with adjusted revenue showing double-digit growth despite reported declines due to destocking.
 Consumer Healthcare and overseas CDMO sites drove growth, while margin moderation was expected.
 Net profit rose 8% YoY.